hsteigerFR/Cybersecurity-ObfuscatedCode/README.md

 ![explain2](https://user-images.githubusercontent.com/106969232/179617182-dba675e0-6eae-42e7-983a-eaf62f837f3e.JPG)

 Three categories of aggressive code were added, and activated if there were an incongruence as regards the checksums, or a detected debugger.
 The first step consists in simply shutting down the machine.
 The second step forces a password and restarts the computer.
 The third and final step destroys the system memory, starting with installed debugger locations.

+HOW TO USE :
+- Start a compatible Windows XP Virtual Machine (tested with VMWare Workstation 16 emulator / Win10x64)
+- Transfer "obfsucated.cpp" in the VM system
+- Compile "obfuscated.cpp" (tested with Visual Studio 10.0)
+- Close all potentially active debuggers
+- Test the program with the command line, it should always act as "echo", with a bit of delay because of the obfsucation computional cost
+- Test the program with all the 3 conditions met : the display should not change
+- Try to debug step by step the program : the previously introduced security measures will be activated (tested with WinDBG, IDA, Pin, Visual Studio 10.0)